View current visitor restrictions and flu information.

-Additionally, Parkview Health offers financial counselors who are here daily to assist our patients in their understanding their financial needs and options.
+Additionally, Parkview Health offers financial counselors who are here daily to assist our patients in understanding their financial needs and options.

 The potential risks associated with bariatric surgery are the same as any other major abdominal surgery: bleeding, infection, deep vein thrombosis, pulmonary emboli, bowel obstruction, and leaks.

 You will take short walks while you are in the hospital.
 The key is to start slow.
-Listen to your body and Dr. Pfister.
+Listen to your body and your surgeon.
 If you lift weights or do sports, stay “low impact” for the first month (avoid competition, think participation).
 Build slowly over several weeks.
 If you swim, your wounds need to be healed before you get back in the water.
 Your team at PPG – Weight Management & Bariatric Surgery will build an exercise plan that is right for you.

 Most young women are much more fertile after surgery, even with moderate pre-op weight loss.
 It is very important to understand that birth control pills may not work as well during the time your weight is changing.
 For this reason, having an IUD or using condoms and spermicide with ALL intercourse is necessary.
 Menstrual periods can be very irregular, and you can get pregnant when you least expect it!
 It is advisable that patients wait at least 18 months after bariatric surgery to become pregnant.
 This allows for maximum weight loss, stabilization of the weight loss you are experiencing and an opportunity to have developed healthier lifestyle behaviors.

 Our team will explain what and how you should eat before and after surgery.
-In general, patients will be on a liquid diet two-weeks prior to surgery in order to shrink the liver and improve the visualization of the stomach during surgery.
+In general, patients will be on a liquid diet two-weeks prior to surgery to shrink the liver and improve the visualization of the stomach during surgery.
 After surgery, you will also be on a liquid diet for four weeks, then you will gradually return to eating a normal diet in smaller amounts.
 We usually recommend that patients limit their intake of food to ¼ cup, or two ounces, of food at each meal.
 Eventually, you will be able to eat larger portions.